awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 ```

 **Example: RemoveCapacity**
-Use the following CloudWatch [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to create an alarm that decreases the size of the Auto Scaling group based on average CPU threshold value of 40% for at least two consecutive evaluation periods of two minutes\.
+Use the following CloudWatch [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to create an alarm that decreases the size of the Auto Scaling group based on average CPU threshold value of 40 percent for at least two consecutive evaluation periods of two minutes\.
 To use your own custom metric, specify its name in `--metric-name` and its namespace in `--namespace`\.

 ```
 aws cloudwatch put-metric-alarm --alarm-name Step-Scaling-AlarmLow-RemoveCapacity \